elaurijssens/pixel-multiverse/README.md

-# PixelPusher
+# Pixel-Multiverse

-**PixelPusher** is a Python library designed to simplify controlling LED buttons and LED matrices for Pimoroni Picade projects.
+**Pixel-Multiverse** is a Python library designed to simplify controlling LED buttons and LED matrices for Pimoroni Picade projects.
 The library includes abstractions for both button LED control and matrix LED displays, providing an easy-to-use interface for managing complex lighting effects and patterns.